Shots In The Dark

 In his controversial women-in-science remarks last spring, Larry Summers said that one reason—he ranked it first—why women don't rise to the top levels of science in the same numbers that men do is because they are less willing to devote the enormous amount of hours it takes to succeed.
 The reason he gave was their greater commitment to family, and in particular, child-rearing.

-President Summers may find confirmation of that thesis in
+President Summers may find confirmation of that thesis in this article from today's

 Times about the goals of women today at elite colleges: Many of them are already planning to have their careers take a back seat to their maternal duties.